amber61/Website/README.md

 Node will be used as:
-(1)Web server
+(1) Web server

-(2)Node web server will render HTML from React component which we write for front end
+(2) Node web server will render HTML from React component which we write for front end

-(3)Node API server:talk to database
+(3) Node API server:talk to database

 For Windows:

-1Install node and npm: download from https://nodejs.org/en/ and run installer.
+1 Install node and npm: download from https://nodejs.org/en/ and run installer.
 During the installer running, choose the npm install    manager.

-2Test node version: node -v
+2 Test node version: node -v

   Test npm version: npm -v

 3 In console type : npm init

  Create package.json file to store the general information and dependencies for project

+4 Start documenting and insttalling dependencies

+(1) main dependencies: the packages our code will use as product

+   1.1 create node web server by using Express.js :

+        npm install --save express

+(2)dev dependencies : only use in local develop environment